jreyes88/Web-Accessibility/Screen Readers in the Wild/README.md

 # Screen Readers in the Wild

-Hosted by Becky Gibson
-Moderated by Emily Lewis
+## Panel

-## Becky Gibson
+- Becky Gibson
+    + Host

-- 30+ year at IBM as a developer
+    + 30+ year at IBM as a developer
-- 20+ years focusing on accessibility
+    + 20+ years focusing on accessibility
-- W3C contributor - WCAG, ARIA, APA
+    + W3C contributor - WCAG, ARIA, APA
-- Passionate about making Web usable for all
+    + Passionate about making Web usable for all
+- Emily Lewis
+    + Moderator

-## Anthony Vasquez
+- Anthony Vasquez

-- Teaches journalism at Cal State Long Beach
+    + Teaches journalism at Cal State Long Beach
-- MA in East Asian Studies
+    + MA in East Asian Studies
-- Degrees in Journalism and Chinese Studies
+    + Degrees in Journalism and Chinese Studies
-- Blind and uses screen readers and braille devices on desktop and mobile
+    + Blind and uses screen readers and braille devices on desktop and mobile

-## Su Park
+- Su Park

-- Pursing a degree in Computer Science
+    + Pursing a degree in Computer Science
-- Interested in transitioning to Information Security
+    + Interested in transitioning to Information Security
-- Native screen reader user and experienced accessibility tester
+    + Native screen reader user and experienced accessibility tester

 ## Agenda